How We Source Our Insights

 ✉️ Mind Your Solicitation Codes: Ensure that donor preferences (do not contact, do not solicit) are respected in emails and transactional messaging.

-🚫 Respect Message Groups: Set up message groups to classify the kind of communication you’re sending (Event Invitations, Campus Updates, Solicitation), and then make sure you are setting a Message Group on every Deliver message.
+📨 Respect Message Groups: Set up Message Groups to classify the types of communications you’re sending (e.g., Event Invitations, Campus Updates, Solicitation), and make sure every Deliver message is assigned to the appropriate Message Group.

-🔍 Check Seasonal Addresses: Collect start and end dates for donor addresses, and give them the option to list seasonal addresses, so print pieces find their way to your donor’s mailbox.
+🏡 Check Seasonal Addresses: Collect start and end dates for donor addresses, and give donors the option to provide seasonal addresses so print communications arrive at the right mailbox throughout the year.

 That’s the opportunity we have with Slate: its flexibility means we can replace painful processes with smoother ones.
 And when that happens, adoption isn’t a fight, it’s a relief.